How do I use A/B testing on casino affiliate pages?

 Practical implementation: step-by-step process for running tests

-A disciplined process reduces errors and accelerates learning.
-Start by defining a clear objective and primary KPI that directly maps to the affiliate goal.
-A crisp hypothesis describes the expected change and rationale—e.g., “Moving the CTA above the fold will increase CTR by improving visibility for mobile users.”
+A disciplined process reduces avoidable errors.
+Start with a clear objective and a primary KPI that connects to the affiliate goal.
+A strong hypothesis should be specific, for example: “Moving the CTA above the fold will increase mobile referral CTR because users will see the next step before scrolling.”

 - Define objective and select the primary KPI.

-- Form a clear hypothesis (what you expect to change and why).
+- Form a clear hypothesis that explains what you expect to change and why.

-- Design variants (keep changes limited per test to isolate effects).
+- Design variants and keep changes limited per test to isolate effects.

 - Estimate sample size and test duration using a statistical calculator; set confidence and MDE thresholds.

-- Implement tracking and QA (verify events, UTMs, and pixel firing).
+- Implement tracking and QA, including events, UTMs, and pixel firing.

-- Run the experiment; monitor for data anomalies and external traffic shifts.
+- Run the experiment and monitor for data anomalies and external traffic shifts.

 - Analyze results with appropriate statistical rigor and document learnings.

-- Deploy winning variant or plan follow-up experiments; iterate based on evidence.
+- Deploy the winning variant or plan a follow-up experiment based on the evidence.

 Common mistakes to avoid